The Twilight Saga: Breaking Dawn – Part 1: Critical response

-Breaking Dawn – Part 1 received mixed to unfavorable reviews from critics.
-Review aggregation website Rotten Tomatoes reports that 26% of critics (of the 209 counted reviews) gave the film a positive review with an average rating of 4.4/10.
+Breaking Dawn – Part 1 received negative reviews from critics.
+On review aggregation website Rotten Tomatoes 26% of critics (of the 209 counted reviews) gave the film a positive review with an average rating of 4.4/10.
 The site's consensus reads: "Slow, joyless, and loaded with unintentionally humorous moments, Breaking Dawn Part 1 may satisfy the Twilight faithful, but it's strictly for fans of the franchise."
 The review site Metacritic gave the film a 45 out of 100, based on reviews from 36 critics.
 It is the lowest-rated installment in the franchise, which was previously New Moon.
 Audiences polled by CinemaScore gave the film a "B+" grade, the audience was 80% female and 60% over 21 years old.
 Among females only, the film received an improved "A−" grade.

 Justin Chang of Variety gave the film a negative review, calling the film "disappointing".
 Todd McCarthy of The Hollywood Reporter also gave the film a negative review, calling Part 1 "bloated".
 Brent Simon of Screen International called the film "soapy and melodramatic".
 Peter Bradshaw of The Guardian gave the film one star out of a possible five, and referred to it as the next stage of an "emo-operetta" that "sweeps us away on a new riptide of mawkish euphoria".
 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars, saying that it is filled with a lot of unanswered questions, but calling Stewart's portrayal of Bella "pretty good".
 The television show Film 2011s Claudia Winkleman gave the film a negative review, calling it "hilarious".
 Writing for Rolling Stone, Peter Travers said Breaking Dawn – Part 1 is "the worst Twilight movie yet" and thought Taylor Lautner looked like a "petulant five-year-old".
 Mary Pols of Time magazine named it one of the Top 10 Worst Movies of 2011, saying "this entry, which held within it the teasing promise of explosive consummation, instead delivered soap-opera-level dry humping in high-thread-count sheets", and concluded, "This was the bloodiest of the Twilight movies but somehow the most bloodless."